CristianaVladareanu26/static-PCA-teaching-materials/content/Introduction.md

 ---
 abstract: |
-    Principal Component Analysis (PCA) is a widely used dimensionality reduction technique used in machine learning and statistics.
-It is an unsupervised method that helps reduce the complexity of data by transforming it into a lower-dimensional space, by creating new orthogonal variables (called principal components) that capture the maximum variance in the data.
-This reduces complexity, making patterns and relationships within the data easier to understand, while preserving the most relevant information.
+    Principal Component Analysis (PCA) is a widely used dimensionality reduction technique used in Machine Learning and Statistics.
+It is an unsupervised method that helps reduce the complexity of data by transforming it into a lower-dimensional space, making patterns and relationships within the data easier to understand, while preserving the most relevant information.
 ---

 # Introduction